Local Water Done Well

 Local Water Done Well is the government’s approach to reforming the way water services are delivered in New Zealand in the future.
 The aim is to address New Zealand’s long-standing water infrastructure challenges.

-As per the Local Water Done Well legislation, we had to rethink our approach to delivering water services in the future and consult on it.
+Under the Local Water Done Well legislation, we had to rethink our approach to delivering water services and consult on it.

-The two options we invited the community to give us feedback on were:
+We invited the community to give us feedback on two options:

 Option one outlines the arrangements for creating a multi-council-controlled organisation with the Westland District Council and Grey District Council.
-This was the preferred option as it offered the best outcomes for our community, as it spreads the costs over a larger population and will make providing drinking, waste, and stormwater services more cost-efficient for residents on the West Coast.
+This was the preferred option as it offers the best outcomes for our community by spreading costs over a larger population and making it more cost-efficient to provide drinking, waste, and stormwater services for residents on the West Coast.

 The second option described how a stand-alone business unit outside of Buller District Council could deliver water services to residents in the Buller District.